CEFP Senior Advisor

-Chip Poncy serves as senior advisor of FDD’s Center on Sanctions and Illicit Finance (CSIF).
+Chip Poncy serves as senior advisor of FDD’s Center on Economic and Financial Power (CEFP).
 Chip is the president and co-founder of the Financial Integrity Network (FIN).
 He also serves as an advisor on HSBC Turkey’s Financial System Vulnerabilities Committee.
 FIN is a strategic and technical advisory firm exclusively dedicated to assisting its clients around the world achieve and maintain the financial integrity needed to succeed in today’s global economic and security environment.
-CSIF is a Washington, DC-based think tank that provides leading subject matter expertise in areas of illicit finance, financial power, and economic pressure to the global policy community.

 From 2002 to 2013, Chip served as the inaugural director of the Office of Strategic Policy for Terrorist Financing and Financial Crimes (OSP) and a senior advisor at the U.S. Department of the Treasury.
 As the director of OSP from 2006 to 2013, Chip led an office of strategic policy advisors in creating policies and initiatives to combat the full spectrum of illicit finance, including money laundering, terrorist financing, WMD proliferation financing, and kleptocracy flows.
 As a senior advisor from 2002 to 2006, Chip assisted Treasury leadership in developing the U.S. Government’s post-9/11 strategy to combat terrorist financing.
 He also assisted senior leadership in creating and developing the Office of Terrorism and Financial Intelligence in the post-9/11 government reorganization.